Hayfield, Derbyshire: Modern Hayfield

 Hayfield is no longer an industrial settlement and nowadays is considered a thriving Peak District village with a strong community spirit.
-In the 2001 Census, the parish had 2,852 residents, across 1,205 households (2,164 of those residents living in the village itself).
+In the 2001 census, the parish had 2,852 residents, across 1,205 households (2,164 of those residents living in the village itself).
 Many residents work outside of Hayfield in nearby Stockport and Manchester, or in neighbouring towns and villages, although there are a handful of local businesses providing employment, including farms.

 Hayfield is considered a desirable place to live within the High Peak and this is reflected in higher property prices compared to neighbouring towns and villages.
 An increasing number of residents have moved from nearby Manchester and Stockport to experience a better quality of life, and it is possible to argue that Hayfield is undergoing gentrification.

 An annual May Queen procession is held in the village each year in May, as were sheepdog trials at nearby Little Hayfield, in September, until 2019.
 Well dressing has recently been introduced.
 An annual jazz festival was last held in 1989.

 In 2012 and 2014 Hayfield was a key filming location for the BBC One drama series The Village.

 Outdoor pursuits and sports

 Hayfield is a popular walking and mountain biking centre; as well as being a traditional starting point for the ascent of Kinder Scout (traversed by the Pennine Way), the village lies directly on the Pennine Bridleway long-distance route (part of which follows the Sett Valley Trail).
 The Peak District Boundary Walk runs through Hayfield on the route of the Pennine Bridleway.
 The village contains a high number of public rights-of-way, as well as bridleways, a legacy of the pre-industrial days, when they provided the only ways in and out of the area.
 Hayfield is the home of the Kinder Mountain Rescue Team.
 Other local destinations for walkers and mountain bikers include Lantern Pike (also accessible from Little Hayfield), a prominent hill to the north west of the village traversed by the Pennine Bridleway.

 Fell running is also popular, and each year sees a championship held on nearby peaks.

+The village has a cricket field where Hayfield Cricket Club play.
+The club was founded in 1859 and currently competes in the Derbyshire and Cheshire Cricket League.
+The ground, next to the Royal Hotel, was purchased by the club in 1976 after famous ex-resident Arthur Lowe helped raise the necessary £5,000.

 The village is home to Hayfield Football Club, who play in the Hope Valley Football League.The junior football club participates in the Stockport Metro League.
-Hayfield Cricket Club was founded in 1859 and currently competes in the Derbyshire and Cheshire Cricket League.